 Another one has come out, also REST‑based, is called Consul.
 It’s released by the people from HashiCorp that make Vagrant and Packer and tons of other awesome tools.
 Consul is actually what we decided to use.

 18:33 Consul Architecture

 Here’s a diagram of the very basics of Consul.
 You can see there are multiple data centers, each with three servers.
 In Data Center 1 there are also clients.
-What’s interesting is that among your server agents, you’ll elect a master and then all of your clients are actually aware of not only all the servers but also all the other clients.
+What’s interesting is that among your server agents, you’ll elect a primary agent and then all of your clients are actually aware of not only all the servers but also all the other clients.
 They then use a gossip protocol to communicate with all the other agents.

 It reminds me of an old AT&T commercial where you tell two friends who tell two friends and they tell two friends and the message spreads that way throughout your entire network of nodes.
 [Editor – Well, close: it was a commercial for Faberge Organics shampoo.]
 This is compared to etcd or ZooKeeper where you essentially just have server agents and your clients connect to them.

 With the Consul way of doing things, you would actually run a Consul client on pretty much every server, everywhere we’re deploying Docker, and everywhere we run our load balancers.
 So you can always talk to that API on localhost port 8500.